bwvoss/failure-patterns-essay/README.md

 end
 ```

-The methods have a fantastic uniformity -- they all take one argument, and return one argument.
+The methods have uniformity and simple pre and post-conditions.
 They have no error handling or data validation.
-This is as pure a happy path as can be hoped for, and the methods are wonderfully easy to read.
+This is pure happy path, and the methods are small and easy to read.

-There is also no ```initialization``` and if you look back at the consumer, the methods seen publically have no airity, yet these all have an airity of 1.
-Both of these, as well as the implementation wart of putting the ```include``` at the bottom of the class, is revealed in the ```Boundary```'s metaprogramming:
+The bottom of the class includes the ```Boundary``` object, whose metaprogramming provides the magic:

 ```ruby
 require 'logger'